Our Wealth Management Apprentices make their future count

 Their passion for the job and desire to learn has enabled them all to build trust within the business and with our growing customer base too.
 They have all been really committed to personal development and training and we hope that they continue to inspire others and pass on their experience.”

-“Since starting at MHA Tait Walker, our apprentices have made considerable progress and they are a great asset to our firm.
+“Since starting at MHA Tait Walker Wealth Management, our apprentices have made considerable progress and they are a great asset to our firm.
 Their willingness to go the extra mile is second-to-none.
-We will definitely be looking to taking on an additional apprentice this year.”
+We will definitely be looking to take on more apprentices in the future.”